comsec-group/cellift-artifacts/README.md

         Digest: sha256:9a15d4070d321026ad4d5d9ba5a236842c6c456279f9c08f4fa4132de7b399ce

+Pull by hash:

+        docker pull docker.io/ethcomsec/cellift-artifact-evaluation@sha256:9a15d4070d321026ad4d5d9ba5a236842c6c456279f9c08f4fa4132de7b399ce

+However, if you pull by hash, make sure the new image has the tag `docker.io/ethcomsec/cellift-artifact-evaluation:cellift-artifact-evaluation` so the next instructions work.

 ### Install Xilinx Vivado.
 (Human time: 5 minutes.
 Computer time: several hours.)

 (This is optional if you re-use the Vivado logs we provide; see later.)